 Note, the equivelant symbol () represents that all angles on the domain of real numbers are equivalent to a corresponding angle in the domain of to a full rotation.
 For example, the angles and , measured using the circle constant , are equivalent.

-As a result of the definition of radians discussed above, a full rotation or “one turn” in radians is approximately equal to as shown in figure 4.
+As a result of the definition of radians discussed above, a full rotation or “one turn” in radians is approximately equal to .
 This special number is called the circle constant represented by the symbol (tau) and appears in many areas of math, statistics and physics.
-One way to visualize this number is to divide any circle by its radius as shown in figure 5.
+One way to visualize this number is to divide any circle by its radius as shown below.